Find answers to many of your questions here!

 A. The Office of Student Financial Aid maintains a virtual job board and University Housing posts information about jobs.
 Also check with the FAA Career Services Office about options related to your major.

 Q. I’m really worried about finding my classes and meeting new people.
+Can anyone at the college help me?

 A. Before school starts, many residence hall resident advisors take their students to classrooms on campus to make sure that they are able to get to where they need to go.
 In August, each residence hall has social activities to help students adjust to their new lives and meet other new students.
 In addition, Krannert Center for the Performing Arts hosts a welcome party for all FAA students when the fall semester begins.